Arduino Nano 33 BLE Sense

 Boot and runtime info

-The Nano 33 BLE Sense uses Arduino’s standard double‑tap reset to enter the on‑board mass‑storage bootloader (a single contiguous 128 KB at the top of flash, baked into the board at the factory).
-Quickly press the reset button twice — the board re‑enumerates over USB as a small drive named ARDUINO and OpenMV IDE flashes the firmware over that.
+The Nano 33 BLE Sense uses Arduino’s standard double‑tap reset to enter Arduino’s bootloader.
+Quickly press the RESET button twice — the board enters bootloader mode and OpenMV IDE can flash a new firmware image.

 Filesystem and boot order